 Liposuction: A RealSelf Glossary

-Liposuction is one of the most popular procedures on RealSelf, and is often combined with other surgeries to remove stubborn fat and improve contours on the abdomen and waist, hips and thighs, and cheeks, chin, and neck.
+Liposuction is one of the most popular procedures on RealSelf, and is often combined with other surgeries to address stubborn fat and improve contours on the abdomen and waist, hips and thighs, and cheeks, chin, and neck.

 A body shape with a wide torso, broad shoulders, and a full waist and upper back.
 These people are "top heavy" and often have have thinner arms, legs, and hips, and tend to gain weight at the waist.
 People with an apple-shaped body often look into liposuction to obtain a curvier physique.